 So why buy Request?
 Short answer is the coin is very undervalued at the moment.
 There is huge confidence in the developing team, and their recent launch of Colossus, a major update in the network was done many months ahead of schedule.
 It was released on Dec 18 2017 (expected release was Q1 2018).
 There is potential for this coin to reach multiples of 10x in value.

 - As a product, works very well and is very intuitive.

 - Great development team.

-- Same use case as some of the larger coins (Stellar)
+- Doesn’t have the same industry connections as some of the larger coins

 - Hasn’t reached the tipping point where it indicates surefire success.

 You’ve probably only heard about OmiseGO (OMG) if you browse 4chan or reddit.
 This coin is shilled a lot there.
 But its fundamentals are solid.
 OmiseGO is a decentralized payments exchange built on the plasma.io platform.
 OMG is an ERC20 Ethereum based token and therefore can be stored on most popular Ethereum wallets.

 The fundamentals of OMG are a slow and stable rise as its product improves.
 The community and development team are also heavily intertwined.
 Their efforts to bring in social change by banking the unbanked are quite commendable.

 - Created by the multi-million dollar fintech company, Omise.
 Delivery team has great potential to follow through.

 - Potential conglomerate partnership announcements are awaited.